Unique selling propositions of the GLOCK wood gas combined heat and power plants

 GLOCK wood gas combined heat and power plants

-, with an electrical power rating of 18 kW and 50 kW and a thermal power rating of 44 kW and 110 kW respectively, provide CO-neutral power generation with preferably high heat requirement.
+The plants are also perfect for guest houses and hotels which have a constant need for hot water (spa area).
+The GLOCK GG-CHP 1.7 and GG-CHP 2.7, with an electrical power rating of 18 kW and 50 kW and a thermal power rating of 44 kW and 110 kW respectively, provide CO2-neutral power generation with preferably high heat requirement.
 Green electricity subsidies make this progressive and sustainable form of heat supply even more lucrative and, depending on the location, offer attractive cost benefits or income from electricity fed into the existing electricity grid.

 Wood gasification is a thermochemical conversion process, similar to combustion, but the process is deliberately throttled to produce combustible gas which is converted into electricity and heat in an internal combustion engine.
-Natural wood chips with a maximum moisture content of 30 % are used for this.
+Natural wood chips (GLOCK ecotech – wood chip standard) with a maximum moisture of ≤ 13% are used for this.

 Heat and electricity from wood gas